Offers in: Industrial Electronics Engineering

 Description and objectives:

-Laser functionalization of surfaces is an approach widely used in a wide variety of applications and sectors, since it allows providing final products with finishes with added functionalities, among which are, among others, decorative effects, the ability to repel liquids or the improvement of adhesion of coatings.
-Ceit is currently developing an international R&D project in this last field, whose objective is to improve the adhesion of antibacterial and antiviral coatings to high traffic objects such as handles, switches or push buttons.
+Laser functionalization of surfaces is an approach widely used in a wide variety of applications and sectors, as it allows to provide final products with added functionalities, including, among others, decorative effects, the ability to repel liquids or improve the adhesion of coatings.
+At the moment Ceit is developing an international project of research and development in this last field, whose goal is to improve the adhesion of antibacterial and antiviral coatings to high traffic objects such as handles, switches or push buttons.

-Within the framework of this cooperative project, a TFG is proposed whose objective is the design and implementation of a test bench for the characterization of the surface properties of the manufactured samples, among which are the improvement of adhesion, hydrophobicity/hydrophilicity characteristics or optical properties, among others.
+In the framework of this project in cooperation, a TFG is proposed whose goal is the design and implementation of a test bench for the characterization of the surface properties of the manufactured samples, among which are the improvement of adhesion, hydrophobicity/hydrophilicity characteristics or optical properties among others.
 In addition to the above, it will be necessary to implement an intelligent processing system for the data obtained by the measuring elements.

 Academic supervisor: